sillitoe/orengogroup-code-style/README.md

 This project attempts to provide guidance for people working on shared code within the [Orengo Bioinformatics group at UCL](http://www.ucl.ac.uk/orengo-group).

-This project itself is intended to be an evolving set of working documents.
+The project itself is intended to be an evolving set of working documents.
 If people have ideas / suggestions about how these pages can be improved, please do so in the form of a [pull request](https://help.github.com/articles/using-pull-requests/), [raising an issue](https://guides.github.com/features/issues/), or just telling someone.

 What this project IS
 --------------------